COG-UK/phylo-reports/UK_full_report/regional_reports/report_SHEF.md

+# Lineages report for SHEF

-This report gives summaries of UK specific lineages sequenced by SHEF for week 2020-05-29.
+This report gives summaries of UK specific lineages sequenced by SHEF for week 2020-06-05.
-There are time lags due to batching, curation and analysis, the most recently sampled sequence is 2020-05-13.
+There are time lags due to batching, curation and analysis, the most recently sampled sequence is 2020-05-22.
 The analysis (eg time since last sample) is therefore undertaken from this date.
 <br/>
-1148 sequences in the UK from the sequencing centre SHEF have been included in this analysis.
+1233 sequences in the UK from the sequencing centre SHEF have been included in this analysis.

 A few notes: the size of a lineage may be due to a low amount of transmission of this lineage, but it is likely also that it just hasn't been sampled as frequently, especially for newer lineages.